 What are the symptoms of schistosomiasis?

-- The eggs can lodge in a number of areas around the body causing inflammation (swelling).
-This can then lead to the formation of tissue masses called granulomas and stiffening of the tissue called fibrosis.
-This can lead to a range of symptoms depending on which organ they are located in.
+- Schistosome eggs can lodge themselves in many areas in the body, causing inflammation and swelling.
+This leads to formation of tissue masses called granulomas and stiffening of the tissue called fibrosis.

-- Schistosomiasis has both an ‘acute’ and a ‘chronic’ (meaning long-term/persistent infection) phase.
+- Schistosomiasis has both an ‘acute’ (shorter term) and ‘chronic’ (longer term) phase.

-- In areas of the world where individuals do not have access to medical care and already have a weak immune system schistosomiasis can become chronic.
-This means that the schistosomiasis persists for a long time in the body.
+- In areas of the world where people don’t have access to medical care and may already have a weak immune system, schistosomiasis can become chronic.
+This means that schistosomiasis persists for a long time in the body.

 - Chronic schistosomiasis can develop months or even years after the initial infection and cause long-term health problems.
 Damage to the organs after chronic infection is irreversible.

-- Symptoms of chronic schistosomiasis result from the inflammation and scarring of various tissues and organs caused by the body’s immune response to the schistosome eggs:
+- Symptoms of chronic schistosomiasis result from the inflammation and scarring of various tissues and organs caused by the body’s immune response to the schistosome eggs.
+This includes:

-- Pain when urinating – schistosome eggs lodged in the urinary tract cause inflammation and result in symptoms similar to urinary tract and bladder infections.
+- Pain when urinating: schistosome eggs lodged in the urinary tract cause inflammation and result in symptoms similar to urinary tract and bladder infections.
 In rare cases this has been found to predispose individuals to bladder cancer.
-In females, chronic urinary tract infections are also associated with damage to the cervix, fallopian tubes and vagina.
+This can also lead to damage to the cervix, fallopian tubes and vagina.

-- Blood in the urine – this is the result of a severe bladder inflammation caused by eggs lodged in blood vessels in the wall of the bladder.
+- Blood in the urine: the result of a severe bladder inflammation caused by eggs lodged in blood vessels in the wall of the bladder.

-- Bloody diarrhoea – schistosome eggs can lodge in the blood vessels of the intestine causing inflammation, and, consequently, diarrhoea.
+- Bloody diarrhoea: caused by schistosome eggs lodged in the blood vessels of the intestine and causing inflammation.

-- Chest pain – this is the result of larval parasites moving though the lung tissue and later schistosome eggs becoming trapped in the blood vessels that supply the lungs.
-These result in inflammation, granuloma formation and fibrosis.
+- Chest pain: the result of larval parasites moving though the lung tissue and, later, eggs becoming trapped in the blood vessels that supply the lungs.

-- Liver failure –the immune response to schistosome eggs lodged in the blood vessels supplying the liver causes the formation of granulomas and scar tissue.
+- Liver failure: caused by the immune response to schistosome eggs lodged in the blood vessels supplying the liver, forming granulomas and scar tissue.
 These can eventually stop the liver from performing its normal functions leading to a build-up of toxins in the body.

-- Seizures (such as a stroke or fit) and paralysis – this can be the result of schistosome eggs lodging in the spinal cord or brain, causing inflammation.
+- Seizures (such as a stroke or fit) and paralysis: the result of schistosome eggs lodging in the spinal cord or brain, causing inflammation.